Home School Vs. Christian School Vs. Public School: Pros and Cons

 That’s my biggest hang-up with public schools and my boys: Large groups.
 Joshua’s second grade classroom had 28 students and 1 teacher.
 The 1st grade class had 26 students and 1 teacher.
 Has anyone stopped to realize what we’re asking our teachers to do here???

 I attempted teaching public school 1 year, 10 years ago, in a low income area of Texas.
-I had 19 students, in a combined 3rd/4th grade classroom, and it was a HUGE job.
+That was a class of 19 students, in a combined 3rd/4th grade classroom, and it was a HUGE job.
 I was fresh out of college and had little experience with children, so it was too much for me.

 Think about it.
 26 1st graders–in 1 room–with 1 teacher.
 Do you really think that teacher has any time whatsoever to give any individualized instruction?
 I doubt it.